Shape-Fragments/shape-fragments-spec/section/shape-fragments.md

 :Bob :age 23 .
 </pre>
 ## String-based constraint components
-Subsection about neighborhoods for constraints of kinds: sh:MinLengthConstraintComponent, sh:MaxLengthConstraintComponent, sh:PatternConstraintComponent, sh:LanguageInConstraintComponent, sh:UniqueLangConstraintComponent
+_Subsection about neighborhoods for constraints of kinds: `sh:MinLengthConstraintComponent`, `sh:MaxLengthConstraintComponent`, `sh:PatternConstraintComponent`, `sh:LanguageInConstraintComponent`, `sh:UniqueLangConstraintComponent`_

-If a string-based constraint is used in a property shape,  the neighborhood for a node x and this constraint includes the path triples defined by the property shape’s property path expression, start node x and end node y, for all nodes y reachable from x through a path matching the property path expression.
+If a string-based constraint is used in a property shape,  the neighborhood for a node `x` and this constraint includes the [path triples](#path-triples) defined by the property shape’s property path expression, start node `x` and end node `y`, for all nodes `y` reachable from `x` through a path matching the property path expression.
 Examples
 Example with `sh:minLength` and `sh:maxLength`:
 <pre class="ex-input">